 The last thing you’d want is to get screened later in life and realise that you have a chronic condition in its later stages, which could have been preventable if only you were screened earlier.

 “Prevention is better than cure”.
-We may all be familiar with this saying but it’s high time that we put those words into action and make time for the necessary screenings.
-While health screenings can be done in multiple clinics and healthcare institutions nationwide, we understand households with elderly loved ones may want to conduct their screenings in the comfort of their homes.
+We may all be familiar with this saying but it’s high time that we put those words into action and make time for the necessary health screenings so that our loved ones can stay healthy and aware of their own health conditions.

 Provide the best care to your loved one today!
 Fill up the form below for a free consultation with our Care Advisory team.